tupakkatapa/nixos-sftp-mount/README.md

 # SFTP-Mount

-A straightforward NixOS module that lets you mount remote directories from an SFTP server.
+A couple of straightforward NixOS modules that lets you set up an SFTP server or mount remote directories.
 This simple approach ensures your data is always in one central location and seamlessly accessible on any device.
 For more context, see my blog post: [Home Directory at SFTP Server](https://blog.coditon.com/content/posts/Home%20Directory%20at%20SFTP%20Server.md).

-### TL;DR

-Want a single home directory accessible on any device?

-1. **Server Setup**: On your server, create a dedicated SFTP user with chrooted access.
-2. **Client Setup**: In your workstation’s `services.sftpMount.mounts`, map that entire home directory to a local mount point, e.g., `/mnt/remote-sftp`.
-3. **Bind Key Folders**: Use the `binds` option to place key folders (e.g., `Pictures`, `Documents`) into your local home directory.
-4. **Mobile Client Setup**: Use a file manager such as [FX File Explorer](https://play.google.com/store/apps/details?id=nextapp.fx) or [Cx File Explorer](https://play.google.com/store/apps/details?id=com.cxinventor.file.explorer) to connect to the SFTP.

 ## Getting Started

-Add this repository as a Nix flake input, then enable the module in your NixOS configuration:
+Add this repository as a Nix flake input, then enable either the `sftpServer` or `sftpClient` module in your NixOS configuration:

 ```nix
 {